elliottxp/elliottxp.github.io/_posts/2025-01-03-ways-of-seeing-john-berger.md

-### Seeing Beyond the Surface: How John Berger Transformed the Way I Experience Art
+## Seeing Beyond the Surface: How John Berger Transformed the Way I Experience Art
+## The Impact of a Book
 #### Ways of Seeing by John Berger